 |Movies beyond the Top Ten are based on (a somewhat subjective) ranking based on how much they had a long-lasting effect on Pop Culture.|

-A small town called Centralia, PA is completely abandoned because of a coal-seam fire at depths of up to 300 feet and stretch of 3,700 acres that ignited on May 27, 1962, and is only speculated to be extinguished in the year 2256.
+A small town called Centralia, PA, is completely abandoned because of a coal-seam fire at depths of up to 300 feet and a stretch of 3,700 acres ignited on May 27, 1962, and is only speculated to be extinguished in the year 2256.

 Starfish Prime was the largest nuclear test conducted in outer space.
 The electromagnetic pulse knocked out streetlights and alarms in Waikiki.
 The explosion was visible around Hawaii.

 The CIA’s concern over soccer fields along the coast of Cuba led to the Cuban Missile Crisis.
 In September 1962, a CIA analyst noticed the fields and became concerned because, as he put it, “Cubans play baseball, Russians play soccer.”

 The US signed the independence treaty for the Philippines on the 4th of July, giving them both the same “Independence Day” until 1962.

 Seattle’s Space Needle, Pacific Science Center, Monorail, Seattle Center, and many other buildings were built for the 1962 World Fair.

 James Dresnok was an American soldier who defected to North Korea in 1962 and lived there until he died in 2016.

 US President John F Kennedy got 1200 Cuban cigars for himself in the hours before he banned their import.

 Frances Oldham Kelsey received the US President’s Award for Distinguished Federal Civilian Service in 1962 for not giving FDA approval to Thalidomide.
 This German medication caused over 10,000 severe birth defects in Europe, Canada, and South America.